Chow Tai Fook’s sales dip 35% in HK in Q3 FY2020

 The unaudited key operational data for the three months ended December 31, 2019, indicates a 17% rise in retail sales value across all stores in China, but the RSV in HK & Macau was down by 38%.
 The uneven performance across main markets was also reflected in terms of product category-wise figures.

-In Mainland China, SSS of gem-set jewellery was 1%, while new POS opened in the past 12 months boosted the RSV growth of gem-set jewellery to 14% during the Quarter.
+In Mainland China, SSS of gem-set jewellery was up 1%, while new POS opened in the past 12 months boosted the RSV growth of gem-set jewellery to 14% during the Quarter.
 However, SSS of gem-set jewellery in Hong Kong and Macau decreased by 53% during the Quarter as consumers held back spending.

 Chow Tai Fook’s gold products recorded a volume decline as a result of gold price volatility, dragging down SSS of gold products in both markets.